You can save money on health care and dependent care expenses by paying for them with tax-advantaged accounts.

 For more details and to enroll, visit Workday.
 Note: You must re-enroll in these accounts each year if you wish to participate; your elections do not carry over from one year to the next.

 Here’s an example.
 Let’s say Tom decides to set aside $2,000 in an HSA or FSA for the year.
 Normally, on that money, he’d pay $560 in federal income tax, $100 in state income tax, and $153 in FICA tax.
 So, by contributing that $2,000 to his HSA or FSA, he’ll get an $813 tax savings for the year.
-Use the ALEX GO tool (available October 30) to estimate the tax-saving potential you could have by contributing to an HSA or FSA.
+Use the ALEX GO tool to estimate the tax-saving potential you could have by contributing to an HSA or FSA.

 His total tax savings for the year with an HSA or FSA..........